 This features allows you to quickly send and receive messages and run database queries directly from your radios.
 The maximum length of characters for a text message is 200.

 The types of text messages available:

+- · A new text message (free form message).

-- A predefined message (quick text message). - An edited quick text message.
+- A predefined message (quick text message).

+- · An edited quick text message.

+- A query (ASTRO 25 Advanced Messaging Solution).